-Celebrate the transformative vibrancy of the arts for our city and region with a festival of glass, music, art, and makers.
+Celebrate the transformative vibrancy of the arts for our city and region with an arts festival.

-Momentum is a three day festival of music and art in downtown Toledo, Ohio, centered on our revitalizing waterfront along the Maumee River.
+Momentum is traditionally a three day festival of music and art in downtown Toledo, Ohio, centered on our revitalizing waterfront along the Maumee River.
 Momentum supports local artists and musicians and invites international creatives to perform and exhibit in Toledo.
 Since 2017, the Momentum festival has brought dynamic interactive and accessible programming to thousands of attendees.
 Momentum centers in Promenade Park and is supported through partnerships with Toledo's philanthropic community.
+In 2020 Momentum programming has shifted to include Virtual and Discoverable programming.
+Discoverable activities are self-guided and promote the exploration of the downtown and uptown areas.
+They include existing public art infrastructure along with new projects and activities hosted by The Arts Commission and Toledo Area Cultural Partners.